Then and Now: Promoting at-work road safety through improved fleet management

-Taught by leading professionals in the field, the course – which is currently available in English, Russian and Kazakh – helps managers enhance their knowledge and develop the skills needed to set up, run and monitor an effective road safety management strategy.
+Taught by leading professionals in the field, the course – which is currently available in English, Russian, Kazakh & Georgian – helps managers enhance their knowledge and develop the skills needed to set up, run and monitor an effective road safety management strategy.
 It describes how fleet safety can help organisations cut insurance costs, reduce the damage to vehicles and goods, get better staff retention and achieve significant reductions in working time lost through road collisions.
 Practical examples of fleet management systems and best practice are used throughout, so that users can learn from real experiences and build achievable strategies to improve fleet safety management in their companies based on their needs and resources.

 Making work-place road safety common practice

 To reduce road fatalities on the scale needed to meet UN targets, occupational road safety management needs to be embedded as common practice in every work-place.
 To this end, in 2018, EASST and the Belarusian Auto Moto Touring Club hosted a roundtable with fleet managers, business owners, and government representatives from Minsk to highlight the importance of, and vital need for, more robust fleet safety management, not only in Belarus but also regionally.